Skip to main content

 Editing the app

 ViewComfy app editor The “App Title” and “App Image URL” allow you to brand your app.
 Note that you need to provide a URL for the image, meaning it needs to be hosted somewhere.
 The “Title” will be the name of your workflow.
-If you have multiple ones, they will appear in a drop-down at the top.
+If you have multiple ones, they will appear in a dropdown at the top.
 The “ViewComfy Endpoint” is the API link to your deployment.
-This is required if you are planning to deploy the app on ViewComfy cloud.
-The deployment is where the workflow will run (ei. generate content).
+The deployment is where the workflow you used to make the app will run (ei. generate content).
+With the latest update of our cloud, you can simply select the name of the deployment you want to use to run your workflow using the dropdown.
+Alternatively, you can get the endpoint from your workflow dashboard.
 ViewComfy API By default, the editor will load all the parameters in the workflow.
 You can remove parameters by clicking the bin icon next to each of them.
 You can also add preview images to show your users the kind of output the app will generate.
 Again, you will need a URL to add the images.

 Editing the app (Advanced)

 It is also possible to make more advanced edits to the apps by making changes directly in the view_comfy.json file.
-If you use Cursor, you can use our Cursor Rule to help you. (we have some examples on how to do that here).
-We also have a video guide on how to do some of those advanced edits.
+If you use Cursor, you can use our Cursor Rule to help you.
+(We have some examples on how to do that here).

 Supported input types